 - develop ambassadors for the Academy and advocates for STEM (science, technology, engineering and mathematics) disciplines

 The Academy welcomes applications from early-career researchers worldwide who have been awarded their PhD in the last four years.
-The scheme provides funding for five years.
+The scheme is funded by the Department for Science, Innovation and Technology (DSIT) and provides funding for five years.
 Each application is capped at a maximum contribution from the Academy of £625,000 over the five-year period, at 80% of full economic costs.
 Research Fellowships must be held at a UK higher education institution/university or at a UK research organisation eligible to receive UK Research and Innovation (UKRI) funding.

 - Research Fellowship